The Future of UK Railways

 Turning Macro Trends into Actionable Insights for Future Customer Experience Design

-Outcome 2: Future-Proofing Canvas
+The Future-Proofing Canvas

-Encouraging reflection on risks, opportunities, and unmet needs
+Assessment of risks, opportunities, and unmet needs.

 "I’ve shared the Future Trends work with our tech team, and they see it as a valuable tool for assessing their projects.
 The carefully selected trends, along with the associated customer needs, help us focus on what truly matters when shaping future solutions."

----Propositions & Insights Lead
+---Propositions & Insights Lead, UK Railways

 A simplified version of how I got there